mikahado/gwe/README.md

 The curriculum is comprised of sessions, each session containing roughly one class period's worth of material, with a teacher presumably covering 1-2 sessions per week.
 With this online curriculum, teachers are provided with enough material to teach GWE-provided content on a regular basis over the course of a full school year.

 The GWE OLA was originally developed by Sam Pool, beginning in August of 2020.
+It was transferred to Michael Harrell in January of 2023.

 ## Getting Started